marshallshen/theme-madmen/README.md

 ==========================
 Inspired by [Dinky CSS](https://github.com/broccolini/dinky), I wrote Mad Men theme while camping on my couch watching it on Netflix:-)

-If you use [Jekyll](http://jekyllrb.com/) as your primary blog engine, you can install this theme by run the following command line:
+If you use [Jekyll](http://jekyllrb.com/) as your primary blog engine and [Jekyll Bootstrap](http://jekyllbootstrap.com/) as your deployment tool, you can install this theme by run the following command line:

 ````
 rake theme:install git="https://github.com/marshallshen/theme-madmen.git"